InfectedGriffon/Refunge/README.md

 # Refunge
-#### A Rusty Befunge-93 Interpreter
+#### A Rusty Befunge-98 Interpreter

-The rules are the same as regular Befunge-93, except for these changes.
-For a refresher on these rules, check out [this page](https://esolangs.org/wiki/Befunge#Language_overview).

-The playfield takes on the size of the source code instead of being a fixed 80x25.
-If the -e flag is not enabled, using `p` on areas outside the playfield will halt the program.
+This is an interpreter for [Funge-98](https://github.com/catseye/Funge-98/blob/master/doc/funge98.markdown), specifically the two-dimensional Befunge variant.
-Most instructions from [Funge-98](https://github.com/catseye/Funge-98/blob/master/doc/funge98.markdown) have been added, excluding the list seen in [todo.md](todo.md).
+Almost all instructions have been implemented, including concurrency.
+For the full list of unimplemented instructions see [todo.md](todo.md).

+Since Trefunge is not going to be implemented, Refunge uses the Trefunge-only `l`, `h`, and `m` instructions for custom instructions.
-There is also the Refunge-only `l` instruction, which pops a number n and rearranges the stack based on the nth lehmer code.
+`l` corresponds to the "permute" instruction, which pops a value 'n' from the stack and permutes the stack based on the nth [Lehmer Code](https://en.wikipedia.org/wiki/Lehmer_code).
-This instruction will eventually be moved into a fingerprint to keep consistent with Funge-98 once those are implemented.
+`h` and `m` are currently unimplemented, but planned to have uses in future versions.

+Refunge contains a TUI built with [ratatui](https://crates.io/crates/ratatui) which can be disabled with the -q arg.
+There is also -s for script mode, which starts the instruction pointer at the first line that starts with a non-# character.
+Additionally, there are some utility options for:
+- starting the tui mode paused
+- jumping some ticks forward before starting the TUI
+- logging the stack(s) after exiting
+- setting a maximum amount of ticks to run for

+While in the TUI, the following keyboard shortcuts are available:
+- `,`/`.`: slow down/speed up
+- right arrow: tick while paused
+- p: pause/unpause
+- h/j/k/l: scroll grid display
+- i/o: scroll output
+- r: restart interpretation
+- q: quit after befunge has finished
+- ctrl-c: exit immediately